Government has no message for people who have no more to give

 “To comply with Government guidelines, our toy department is closed,” remains a frontrunner for me.
 Others might think of the Taoiseach’s misguided focus on a “meaningful Christmas”, or Stephen Donnelly’s unhelpful observation that children playing on trampolines is “an inherently risky thing for them to do”.

-Unfortunately for him – and for anybody whose blood pressure or despair levels spiked as a result – deputy chief medical officer Dr Ronan Glynn made an inadvertent bid for posterity at last Thursday’s NPHET press briefing at the Department of Health with four small, seeming innocuously words.
+Unfortunately for him – and for anybody whose blood pressure or despair levels spiked as a result – deputy chief medical officer Dr Ronan Glynn made an inadvertent bid for posterity at last Thursday’s NPHET press briefing at the Department of Health with four small, seemingly innocuous words.

 “If every individual can do just that little bit more over the next few weeks we will stop another wave,” he said.